 - Avoid writing a very long Philosophy of Digital Leadership.
-Try to keep it to one page or else your potential employer will think you’re long-winded.
+Try to keep it to one page, or your potential employer will think you’re long-winded.

 - Don’t come off as a know-it-all.
-A leader should always be a lifelong learner, so showcase your humble side and ability to adapt to the needs of students and teachers.
+A leader should always be a lifelong learner, so showcase your humble side and ability to adapt to students’ and teachers’ needs.

-- While you should use strong statements, make sure that they don’t offend others who may have different beliefs.
-Not offending others is an imperative aspect when it comes to digital education since this is a new direction which many are yet to accept.
+- While you should use strong statements, make sure they don’t offend others who may have different beliefs.
+Not offending others is an imperative aspect of digital education since this is a new direction many have yet to accept.

-- It is an excellent idea to have someone proofread your document for spelling, grammar, and clarity.
+- Having someone proofread your document for spelling, grammar, and clarity is an excellent idea.

 With these tips, you’ll be able to write a unique Philosophy of Digital Leadership that best reflects how you’ll lead any school to embrace digital technologies and step into the next century.
 Don’t worry if you can’t write one right away.
 With so much on your plate daily, you may not have the time to think clearly and create this document.